 They could do business in Tulsa because the contract with Safeway constrained them from operating in the same community where Sun was in business.
 So, they moved to Oklahoma City.

-They bought on grocery store in Oklahoma City, and 4 others in the suburbs, in 1930.
+They bought a grocery store in Oklahoma City, and 4 others in the suburbs, in 1930.
 The one in the city was called Standard, which they used for their name.
-Four years later they bought the near bankrupt chain of grocery stores, Humpty Dumpty.
+Four years later they bought the near-bankrupt chain of grocery stores, Humpty Dumpty.
 They operated the stores separately for nine years, but in 1943 they merged them into one entity, called Standard-Humpty Dumpty.

 Why Was the Shopping Cart Invented?